wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Desktop/Electron/Electron-OpenSource-List.md

 - [Electron Builder #Project#](https://github.com/electron-userland/electron-builder): A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box.

+- [nucleus](https://github.com/atlassian/nucleus): A configurable and versatile update server for all your Electron apps.

 # Development Libraries

 - [electron-json-storage #Project#](https://github.com/electron-userland/electron-json-storage): electron-json-storage implements an API somehow similar to localStorage to write and read JSON objects to/from the operating system application data directory.

+- [electron-util #Project#](https://github.com/sindresorhus/electron-util): Useful utilities for Electron apps and modules.

+- [electron-pdf](https://github.com/fraserxu/electron-pdf/tree/master): 📄 A command line tool to generate PDF from URL, HTML or Markdown files.